Photo by Sarah Kjelleren

 My mentors from afar in the forms of authors are Alice Walker, James McBride, Toni Morrison, Angela Davis, BKS Iyengar, Maya Angelou, Elaine Aron, Cyndie Dale and Bayo Akomolafe (to name a few).

-By far my greatest teacher is my daughter Olive.
 She embodies the fierceness, joy and love that is our birthright.
 Carrying, birthing and mothering Olive has been the most powerful experience of my life.
 Through this lens of mother, I am reminded to continue uncovering my innate gifts and purpose, something we were all born with.

-Hope seeks to guide her clients and students in deepening their relationship with themselves in order to connect with others and the global collective more authentically.
-Hope feels most aligned with the truest version of herself while learning, practicing, exploring and integrating the 8 limbs of Yoga.
-How to navigate this spiritual path with the various salient identities she holds...in the year 2024, is a BIG part of that work.
-Trial and error, patience, gratitude and forgiveness are some of what guides her.
+Hope seeks to guide her clients and students in deepening their relationship with themselves in order to connect with others and the global collective more intentionally and authentically.
+Hope feels most aligned with the truest version of herself while learning, practicing and integrating various mindfulness philosophies and exploring her own ancestral healing practices.
+How to navigate social entrepreneurship, where people come before profit, is a BIG part of Hope's work.
+Trial and error, patience, gratitude, forgiveness, self-excavation, compassion, community care, curiosity, as well as learning, facilitating and receiving various holistic therapeutic practices are some of what supports her.

 Photo by Isora Lithgow Creations